 Unanticipated problems and plans for addressing them:

 The project included tasks that require the acquisition of some long-lead time materials (specialized cable), which pushed back the date by which the cables could be built and tested.
 This pushed the completion of the laboratory testing to after field testing in open water and oil-in-ice simulated conditions was completed, by 6 March 2020.
-COVID-19 restrictions went into place on 9 March 2020, which prevented the team from accessing their laboratory facilities as well all of the Marine IP equipment located in the lab.
+COVID-19 restrictions went into place on 9 March 2020 in Seattle, WA, which prevented the team from accessing their laboratory facilities as well all of the Marine IP equipment located in the lab.
 The team will secure space to complete the lab measurements by approximately 1 October 2020.
 The team will then set up the lab equipment (estimated to require two weeks), continue the measurement program (estimated to require two weeks), and complete the data analysis (estimated to require three weeks).
 Upon completion of all laboratory data collection and analysis, the research team will accomplish the following in ADAC Program Year 7 carry forward:

 Provide test results for Open Water Cable.